danspielman/Laplacians.jl/docs/Julia.md

 One reason that `a += b` was slow was that it seems to allocate a lot of memory.

-## How should Julia packages be organized?

-In yinsGraph, I decided to just make one big module called yinsGraph.jl.
-It then includes a bunch of individual files, most of which contain many functions and types.
-I think this is much nicer than making one file per functions, as some functions are very short.

-I put the export statements in the main module.
-The reason for this is that while developing code in a file, I don't include that in the module.
-This way I can reload it as I change it without having to restart the kernel.
-This does not seem to work as well for types.
-I'm not sure why.

 ## How should notebooks play with Git?